Teksta versija

 1.3. the possible symptoms of infectious diseases;

-1.4. the obligations of an employer and employee (hereinafter - the employee) if the employee has become ill or infected with an infectious disease or it is suspected that the employee has become ill or infected with an infectious disease;
+1.4. the obligations of an employer and an employed person (hereinafter - the employee) if the employee has become ill or infected with an infectious disease or there is a cause for suspicion that the employee has become ill or infected with an infectious disease, and also if there is an epidemiological cause for suspicion regarding the person that he or she has been exposed to an increased risk of infection, or the respective person has been recognised as an exposed person by an epidemiologist of the Centre for Disease Prevention and Control;

 1.5. the procedures for the performance of the mandatory initial and periodic health examinations, the range of persons who are subject to the abovementioned health examinations, as well as the periodicity and extent of the health examinations.